 We rented a buggy for the entire time we were on the island, it was a bit expensive (COP 175,000 per 24 hours) but totally worth it as we had the freedom to go wherever we wanted at any time!
 Fuel is cheap, we only spend about COP 15,000 a day and we drove all the time!

-What to Do in San Andres
+7 AMAZING Things to do in San Andres Island

 We were on the island for four full days and were busy the entire time!
 There is so much to do in San Andres!
 Here are our suggestions based on the incredible time on the island we had:

-Scuba San Andres
+1. Scuba Diving in San Andres

 We did two fun dives each with Blue Life Dive.
 There are many different dive companies to choose from on the island but we chose Blue Life because of their good reputation, central location, and that they take their divers to spots only accessible by boat (many dive companies on the island focus on shore dives and charge extra for dives from a boat.)

 The diving was really world class.
 We went to Los Recuerdos and La Rocosa dive spots, both very different from one another but equally as interesting.
 At La Rocosa there was a cave with an opening at the top to let light in which was really neat!

-Spend a Day at Rocky Cay
+2. Spend a day at Rocky Cay

-Bring snorkeling gear and some cash for cocktails and this beach makes for a perfect all day activity.
-This would have been my favorite beach on San Andres, there were quite a few people there but not so many that it felt crowded and the variety of things to do made it special.
+Bring snorkeling gear and some cash for cocktails and this beach makes for a perfect all-day activity.
+This would be my favorite beach on San Andres Island, there were quite a few people there but not so many that it felt crowded and the variety of things to do made it special.

-Snorkel at West View
+3. Adventure Activities at West View

-At first glance the entrance looks as though it is a restaurant only, but it is so much more!
+At first glance, the entrance looks as though it is a restaurant only, but it is so much more!
 I was a little hesitant to check it out as they wanted COP 4,000 per person just to enter, I thought that was a bit crazy for just a snorkeling spot, but when I got there I realized that it was more than that.

 There is an area for snorkeling which is easily accessed by ladders.
-Snorkel gear is available for rent and life jackets are free of charge (the water is deep and the cliff edge having sea urchins so it is required to swim the entire time.)
+Snorkel gear is available for rent and life jackets are free of charge (the water is deep and the cliff edge has sea urchins so it is required to swim the entire time.)

-Besides snorkeling there is a diving board, waterslide, lounge chairs, and tables all free for use.
+Besides snorkeling, there is a diving board, waterslide, lounge chairs, and tables all free for use.

-My only recommendation for visiting West View is do not go if there is a bus parked out the front entrance.
+My only recommendation for visiting West View is: do not go if there is a bus parked out the front entrance.
 The place is not big enough for a bus full of people and it looked absolutely chaotic once when we drove by.
 If you go later in the afternoon there won’t be any buses and the experience will be much better!

 A boat trip there and back is advertised for about COP 30,000 per person but it can be possible to negotiate to COP 20,000 at the docking area (in the city but on the eastern coast near La Regatta Restaurant.)

 We didn’t preorder and we got the same price as those who did and were served within 5 minutes of ordering.
-It costs COP 30,000 for a full fish meal here at every restaurant, it sounds a bit expensive but it is actually cheaper than the restaurants on the mainland and the meals are huge – we shared one dish between the two of us!
+It cost COP 30,000 for a full fish meal here at every restaurant.
+It sounds a bit expensive but it is actually cheaper than the restaurants on the mainland and the meals are huge – we shared one dish between the two of us!

-Johnny Cay feature a very nice beach, snorkeling areas, and green spaces to walk around and check out iguanas and lizards.
+Johnny Cay features a very nice beach, snorkeling areas, and green spaces to walk around and check out iguanas and lizards.
 It was full of people, but still really neat to check out.
 It isn’t necessary to spend a full day here so find a boat company that offers multiple times to return to San Andres so you don’t get stuck out there all day long.

 Tip, bring water shoes if you have them as there are many sea urchins and this will help protect you if you want to walk on the rocks.

-Do some Duty Free Shopping
+5. Do some Duty-Free Shopping

-Watch the Sunset at the Blowhole Spot
+6. Watch the sunset at the Blowhole

 Most people go to the “I Love SAI” sign for the sunset, which makes it busy, but just down the road from that is a lookout ramp where people are supposed to check out the blowhole.
-It is small compared to the ones I have seen in Australia, but it is not a busy spot in the evening and the view of the sunset is perfect.
+The blowhole itself is small compared to the ones I have seen in Australia, but it is not a busy spot in the evening and the view of the sunset is perfect.

 To the left of the main beach in the city is the “I love San Andres” sign.
 No trip to San Andres is complete without a stop here to get a photo!

 - Book a flight with VivaColombia and don’t bring checked baggage

 - Rent a vehicle with some friends.
 If you meet anyone in your accommodation then see if they want to rent a buggy as well and all share the cost.
 Some of the buggies hold up six people.

 - Bring your own snorkel gear.
 Since there is a ton of snorkeling make sure to buy snorkel equipment before coming to the island.
 We bought awesome sets for only COP 40,000 each in Santa Marta.

-San Andres was probably the best thing we did in Colombia, and we didn’t even plan on going there originally!
+San Andres Island was probably the best thing we did in Colombia, and we didn’t even plan on going there originally!
 I am so glad we did though as it felt like a true vacation.
 It would be impossible to outdo the experiences on the island, flawless beaches, amazing scuba, cocktails, sun, and snorkeling!
 It is one place that I can easily say I will be back to one day.

 Like it?
 Pin it! click HERE!